ncborcherding/utility/README.md

 ### Introduction
-The original intent of assembling a data set of publicly-available tumor-infiltrating T cells (TILs) with paired TCR sequencing was to expand and improve the [scRepertoire](https://github.com/ncborcherding/scRepertoire) R package.
+The original intent of assembling a data set of publicly-available tumor-infiltrating T cells (TILs) with paired TCR sequencing was to expand and improve the [scRepertoire](https://github.com/BorchLab/scRepertoire) R package.
 However, after some discussion, we decided to release the data set for everyone, a complete summary of the sequencing runs and the sample information can be found in the meta data of the Seurat object.

 This involves several steps 1) loading the respective GE data, 2) harmonizing the data by sample and cohort information, 3) iterating through automatic annotation, and 4) adding the TCR information.
-This information is stored in the meta data of the Seurat objects - an explanation of each variable is available [here](https://github.com/ncborcherding/utility/blob/dev/summaryInfo/meta.data.headers.txt).
+This information is stored in the meta data of the Seurat objects - an explanation of each variable is available [here](https://github.com/ncborcherding/utility/blob/dev/summary/metadata_headers.txt).

 ### Folder Structure
 ```
-├── code
-│   ├── Processing_Utility.Rmd - general processing script
+├── config.yaml         - parameters control for processing and integrating
-│   └── Summarize_Data.Rmd - script to get summary data
 ├── data
-│   ├── SequencingRuns - 10x Outputs
+│   ├── sequencingRuns  - 10x Outputs
-│   └── processedData - Processed .rds and larger combined cohorts
+│   └── processedData   - processed .rds and larger combined cohorts
+├── environment.yml     - python environment
+├── figs                - image ouputs for processing and integration
+├── LICENSE.txt
-├── NEWS.txt - changes made
+├── NEWS.txt            - update information
-├── outputs
-│   └── qc - plots for quality control purposes
+├── py                  - python scripts
+├── R                   - R scripts
 ├── README.md
-└── summaryInfo
-    ├── TcellSummaryTable.csv
-    ├── cohortSummaryTable.csv
-    ├── meta.data.headers.txt - what the meta data headers mean
-    ├── sample.directory.xlsx - all the available data for the cohort
+├── results             - intermediate and final ouputs
-    ├── sessionInfo.txt - what I am running in terms of the pipeline
+├── run_pipeline.R      - main pipeline to run
-    └── tumorSummaryTable.csv
+└── summary             - tables summarizing the data

 ```